 Baldwin Goes Where No Man has Gone Before

-To put it simply "Earthstorm" is an "Armageddon" rip-off, we may have the slight difference that following an asteroid hitting the moon it is cracking up and endangering the Earth what follows is in the same manner.
-Where we had Bruce Willis as drilling expert in "Armageddon" we have Stephen Baldwin as a demolitions expert who is recruited to help save the world by going to the moon and using his knowledge of explosions to try and stop it from splitting in two.
-Yes it really is that daft and that similar to "Armageddon" and whilst we get subplots from demolition man John Redding having been a workaholic since his wife death to scientist Dr. Lana Gale having issues with Government advisor Victor Stevens it is simple stuff.
+To put it simply "Earthstorm" is an "Armageddon" rip-off, we may have the slight difference that following an asteroid hitting the moon it is cracking up and endangering the Earth what follows is very similar.
+Where we had Bruce Willis as a drilling expert in "Armageddon" we have Stephen Baldwin as a demolitions expert who is recruited to help save the world by going to the moon and using his knowledge of explosions to try and stop it from splitting in two.
+Yes "Earthstorm" really is that daft and whilst we get subplots from demolition man John Redding having been a workaholic since his wife death to a scientist, Dr. Lana Gale, having issues with Government advisor Victor Stevens it is simple stuff.

-As for the acting well no one is done any favours by the terrible dialogue they have to deliver and so in many ways whilst "Earthstorm" does star Stephen Baldwin, Dirk Benedict, Amy Price-Francis and John Ralston no one puts in a good performance.
+As for the acting well no one is done any favours by the terrible dialogue they have to deliver and so in many ways whilst "Earthstorm" does star Stephen Baldwin, Dirk Benedict, Amy Price-Francis, Anna Silk and John Ralston no one puts in a good performance.